Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we studied the vortex mass problem in an effective field theory framework.
 We derived that the associated and internal masses are logarithmically dependent on the system size.
 In contrast, these were considered finite and of order $\pi \rho_{s,\infty} \xi^2$ in previous literature \citep{baym1983, kopnin1978, simula2018, richaud2024}.
-This prefactor still sets the general scale, but needs to be multiplied by a factor that is about 5 for realistic system size of $ k_F R = 150$.
+This prefactor still sets the general scale, but needs to be multiplied by a factor of about 5 for a realistic system size of $ k_F R = 150$.
 We note that, since the healing length in the BEC regime is proportional to $(k_F a_s)^{-1}$, the vortex mass in fact also increases in the BEC limit, even though the internal mass goes to zero.
 In the case of a BEC, it is known that massless point-vortex models provide a good approximation to the dynamics \citep{navarro2013, samson2016}.
 Nevertheless, precision experiments in this regime may be able to observe the vortex mass.
-We should note that this conclusion is quite general: the logarithmic dependence will be valid as long as the order parameter vortex profile has the asymptotic behavior $f \sim 1 - \xi^2/4r^2$, which is also predicted by Gross--Pitaevskii and Bogoliubov--de Gennes theory.
+We should note that this conclusion is quite general: the logarithmic dependence will be valid as long as the order parameter vortex profile has the asymptotic behavior $f \sim 1 - \xi^2/4r^2$, which is also predicted by Gross--Pitaevskii and Bogoliubov--de Gennes theories.
 The scale of the vortex mass is set by the prefactor of the logarithm.
 For the associated mass, this prefactor is simply $\pi \rho_{s,\infty} \xi^2$.
 This quantity may also be evaluated in other theoretical frameworks, $\xi$ being defined by the relation above.
-The other quantity appearing in the vortex mass are the correction factors $\alpha_a$, $\alpha_i$.
-As we derived, this factor is always of order unity.
-This factor may be affected by details of the core structure; however, it does not have a large impact on the order of magnitude of the vortex mass.
+The other quantities appearing in the vortex mass are the correction factors $\alpha_a$ and $\alpha_i$.
+As we derived, these factors are always of order unity.
+These factors may be affected by details of the core structure; however, they do not have a large impact on the order of magnitude of the vortex mass.
+Nevertheless, quantitative improvements may be achieved using a more microscopic approach of calculating the normal state core density, especially including CdGM states.
 We showed that the internal mass goes to zero in the BEC limit and becomes equal to the associated mass in the BCS limit.
 Also this conclusion is independent of the details of the model.
 Along the crossover, the value interpolates between these two limits.
 Conceptually, the independence of the vortex structure is in line with the assumptions underlying the point-vortex model, which does not consider the details of the vortex core.
+Another quantitative improvement could be made by adding beyond-mean-field corrections.
+Changing the equation of state allows to solve the problem that the dimer--dimer scattering length in the BEC limit is wrongly predicted to be $2a_s$, whereas more careful analysis indicates $0.6a_s$, as has been discussed in the literature \citep{petrov2004, hu2006}.
+However, we expect that the qualitative features of the results will not change, and that our mean-field results can already provide a useful benchmark for future experiments and beyond-mean-field theories.